Managing ash dieback in Kent

-- do not remove any plant material (firewood, sticks, leaves or cuttings) from infected woodland / countryside
+- do not remove any plant material (firewood, sticks, leaves or cuttings) from infected woodland or countryside

-- where possible, before leaving the infected woodland/countryside, clean soil mud and leaves from footwear, wheels and tyres
+- where possible, before leaving the infected woodland or countryside, clean soil, mud and leaves from footwear, wheels and tyres

-- before visiting other countryside sites, urban green space, garden centres and nurseries thoroughly wash footwear, wheels and tyres and
+- before visiting other countryside sites, urban green space, garden centres or nurseries thoroughly wash footwear, wheels and tyres

 - follow instructions on any official signs.